What’s new in 2026

 Earned commissions must be paid at least once per month for both exempt and non-exempt employees.

 The default method for issuing payment to employees is with a check.
-Employees may opt-in to either receive pay via direct deposit or through an authorized payroll card.
+Employees may also opt to either receive pay via direct deposit or through an authorized payroll card.

 Pay Stub Requirements